openfisca/openfisca-ops/guides/Install-API-instance.md

 ## Updates

-Whenever you make adjustments to the configuration or want to update to the latest version, simply run again the commands in the “Install and start the API” section.
+Whenever you make adjustments to the configuration or want to update to the latest version, simply run again the commands given in the “Install and start the API” section.
 Ansible runs are idempotent, meaning that they can be run repeatedly and will yield the same result: anytime you run the “playbook”, you should end up with a working version of the latest OpenFisca France Web API on the target machine defined in your inventory.